mirsaeedi/azure-api-management-devops-resource-kit/README.md

 dotnet-apim create --configFile "c:/apim/definition.yml" --replacementFile "c:/apim/replace.yml"
 ```

+By executing this command, dotnet-apim replaces all variables with their corresponding value before staring to generate the ARM templates.

 Another way which can be more flexible in CI/CD pipeline is passing variables through a string.
-In this string key-values should be separated using semicolon.
+In this string, key-values should be separated using semicolon.

 ```powershell
 dotnet-apim create --configFile "c:/apim/definition.yml" --replacementVars "apimInstanceName=value1;apimFolder=value2;uploadLocation=value3"